Wild genus-zero quantum de Rham spaces: Wild de Rham spaces, and their quantization

-Equivalently, $\Ob(\mc C_{\dR}^*)$ consists of suitably constrained (global) $\mf g$-valued meromorphic 1-form on the Riemann sphere--- still denoted by $\bm{\mc A}$.
-Since at present we do not care about the moduli of (wild) Riemann spheres, we will break part of the Möbius $\PSL_2(\mb C)$-action by regarding $\Sigma$ as the 1-point compactification of the standard complex plane, and suppose that all marked points $a \in \bm a$ are at finite distance from the origin.
-If $z$ is the standard global coordinate on the plane, and if $t_a \ceqq z(a) \in \mb C$ is the position of each marked point, then one can (uniquely) write
+Equivalently, $\Ob(\mc C_{\dR}^*)$ consists of suitably constrained $\mf g$-valued meromorphic 1-form on the Riemann sphere--- still denoted by $\bm{\mc A}$.
+We regard $\Sigma$ as the 1-point compactification of the standard complex $z$-plane, and suppose that all marked points $a \in \bm a$ are at finite distance.
+If $t_a \ceqq z(a) \in \mb C$ is the position of each marked point, then one can uniquely write